andrealexandre/zookeeper-bits/README.md

 # Zookeeper bits (in Scala)

-In this repo you can find a set of example (in the form of tests) on how to integrate with Zookeeper in the following way:
+In this repo you can find a set of example (in the form of tests) on how to integrate with Zookeeper using the plain Java client.
-* TBD...

 ## Run tests